-If you love a good potato salad, you will love my late Mom’s Potato Salad.
+If you love a good potato salad, you will love my late Mom’s Potato Salad recipe.
 It has a wonderful flavour, one that has made it an oft-requested addition to potlucks and barbecues over the years.
-My late parents loved to entertain, and Mom used to make this amazing potato salad for parties and buffets.
+My late parents loved to entertain, and Mom used to make this amazing potato salad recipe for parties and buffets.
 Everyone always used to ask for the recipe, and she was happy to share.

 An Unconventional Method for Delicious Results